-&lt;sup>17 These ESL descriptors are included in the AEFLA information collection (OMB control number 1830-0027).
+&lt;sup>1 These ESL descriptors are included in the AEFLA information collection (OMB control number 1830-0027).
 They will not be implemented until the Secretary of Education has determined that there is at least one assessment that is aligned with these descriptors and suitable for use in the NRS.

-EFLs and in successive levels that reflect increasingly complex and cognitively demanding language structures, academic vocabulary, and concepts.
+Teachers and assessment developers must select appropriately complex literary and informational texts, topics, and events to prepare learners for success.
+Complexity should show progress within EFLs and in successive levels that reflect increasingly complex and cognitively demanding language structures, academic vocabulary, and concepts.